 Pruritic Urticarial Papules and Plaques of Pregnancy

 Some pregnant women may also experience more intense itchiness during pregnancy.
 This is often seem in conjunction with itchy, red bumps and larger patches of a hive-like rash on their bellies.
-This is known as pruritic urticarial papules and plaques of pregnancy (PUPPP) or polymorphic eruption of pregnancy and will affect about 1% of pregnant women.
+This is known as pruritic urticarial papules and plaques of pregnancy (PUPPP) or polymorphic eruption of pregnancy and will effect about 1% of pregnant women

-PUPPP usually effects women who are in their first pregnancy, carrying twins, and is usually at its worst during the third trimester.
+PUPPP will usually effects women who are in their first pregnancy, carrying twins, and is usually at its worst during the third trimester

-PUPP usually starts around the stretch marks on the stomach and breasts, as small red bumps and the will grow to form larger blotches of red bumps.
-Once the PUPP rash makes its appearance it usually spreads to the thighs, buttocks, breasts, and arms
+PUPPs usually starts around the stretch marks on the stomach and breasts, as small red bumps and the will grow to form larger blotches of red bumps.
+Once the PUPPs rash makes its appearance it usually spreads to the thighs, buttocks, breasts, and arms

 No one is certain of what may cause PUPP, as it is not associated with other complications such as preeclampsia, hormonal abnormalities or fetal abnormalities